eelkonio/k8s-cpu-throttling-demo/README.md

 ## Background story

-We at de Volksbank have been adding memory and cpu requests and limits to as much pods as we could, to ensure viability of all resources.
+People have been adding memory and cpu requests and limits to as much pods as we could, to ensure viability of all resources.

 This however turns out to create a problem.
 CPU limits are not intuitively understandable ceilings to which a pod may grow.
 CPU limits do something else than what you would expect and they will seriously cripple the performance of your pods if used unwisely.
 Best practice is to never use cpu limits.